-After the system speed instruction has been scanned into the data bus and clocked into the pipeline, the RESTART instruction must be loaded into the TAP controller.
-This causes the ARM7TDMI core to automatically synchronize back to MCLK, the system clock, execute the instruction at system speed, and then re-enter debug state and switch itself back to the internally generated DCLK.
+After a system-speed instruction has been scanned into the data bus and clocked into the pipeline, the RESTART instruction must be loaded into the TAP controller.
+This causes the ARM7TDMI core to behave as follows:

+- 1. The ARM7TDMI core automatically synchronizes back to MCLK, the system clock. - 2.
+It executes the instruction at system speed. - 3.
+It re-enters debug state. - 4.
+It switches itself back to the internally-generated DCLK.

 When the instruction has completed, DBGACK is HIGH and the core is switched back to DCLK.
 At this point, INTEST can be selected in the TAP controller and debugging can resume.

-To determine that a system speed instruction has completed, the debugger must look at both DBGACK and nMREQ.
+To determine that a system-speed instruction has completed, the debugger must look at both DBGACK and nMREQ.
 To access memory, the ARM7TDMI core drives nMREQ LOW, after it has synchronized back to system speed.
 This transition is used by the memory controller to arbitrate if the ARM7TDMI core can have the bus in the next cycle.
 If the bus is not available, the core can have its clock stalled indefinitely.
-Therefore, the only way to tell that the memory access has completed, is to examine the state of both nMREQ and DBGACK.
+The only way to tell that the memory access has completed is to examine the state of both nMREQ and DBGACK.
 When both are HIGH, the access has completed.
-Usually, the debugger uses the EmbeddedICE macrocell to control debugging and by reading the EmbeddedICE macrocell status register, the state of nMREQ and DBGACK can be determined.
+Usually, the debugger uses the EmbeddedICE-RT macrocell to control debugging.
+By reading the EmbeddedICE-RT macrocell status register, the state of nMREQ and DBGACK can be determined.